Frequently Asked Questions (FAQ)

 How do I book a session?

 All new clients must create an account to book their appointments.
 The booking process is online and very easy.
 You will be asked to provide your basic personal information.
 Once the account is created, you can choose the type of service you want to receive and check upcoming availabilities.
-All appointment types are available in both languages.
+You may have to scroll through the appointment types to find the right one (language and age).
 Availabilities are shown up to three-months in advance.
 New availabilities are added each month.
 If there is no availability, you can choose to be added to the waiting list.
 You will receive an automatic message once an appointement slot opens.

 What can I expect from the initial appointment?